DeanJain/JavaBigdata/GCP.md

 #### Data Studio

-This a tool that allows you to consume data from sources and visualize it in the form of reports and dashboards.
+This a BI (Business Intelligence) tool that allows you to consume data from sources and visualize it in the form of reports and dashboards.

 #### Cloud Composer